Your hospital bag checklist

 - Hand sanitiser For times when you can't make it to the sink to wash your hands.

-- Notebook or diary Always handy for jotting down important info from the midwife.
+- Notebook and pen Always handy for jotting down important info from the midwife.

 For your baby